stuck-overflow/ferris-bot/README.md

 Use `cargo run -- --help` to see the available options.

+## Discord authentication

+### 1. Register your bot

+To register a new application visit https://discord.com/developers/applications and create a new application.

+Select bot from the options, check the permissions for the bot to write to the chat and then copy the authorisation token.

+### 2. Obtain a channel ID

+Right click the channel you wish to post to in Discord and select 'Copy ID'

+### 3. Add credentials

+Add the bot authorisation token and channel ID to [`sample.ferrisbot.toml`](sample.ferrisbot.toml)

 ## Twitch authentication flow

 You need to obtain user credentials to allow the bot to login.
 The current